Building Accessible UIs with React and Tailwind

 - Users with slow internet trying to navigate your JS-heavy app

-And here's the kicker - when you build for accessibility, you end up with better UIs for everyone.
+And the best part is, when you build for accessibility, you actually make better UIs for everyone.
 Let me show you how.

 The Basics That Everyone Messes Up